cdnjs/tutorials/README.md

 * You don't have to worry about setting up an elegant website to display your tutorials.
 * Authors get full credit and can remove their work at any time.
 * Everything is hosted on GitHub so the community can easily help fix bugs and grammatical mistakes in your tutorials.

+## License

+Each library is released under its own license.
+This cdnjs repository and the tutorials within are published under [MIT license](LICENSE).